sofianinho/iperf3-docker/metallb/README.md

 This quick guide will set you up a metallb as external load balancer on local kubernetes cluster by following steps and eventually getting everything to run smoothly.

-## Option 1 : For installation of load balancer to allow nodes to communicate with the external world, apply the manifest:
+## 1 For installation of load balancer(Metallb) to allow nodes to communicate with the external world, apply the manifest:
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.9.3/manifests/namespace.yaml
 kubectl apply -f https://raw.githubusercontent.com/metallb/metallb/v0.9.3/manifests/metallb.yaml